partidodev/partido-server/README.md

 or just press the IDE's run button.

 The server will listen on Port 8080 per default (defined in `./src/main/resources/application.properties`).

+## API

+The server does not allow normal access via web browser, except for verifying new user accounts.
+All operations must be done with a REST client.
+Normally this would be the [Partido Client App](https://github.com/partidodev/partido-client) but for testing you can use any REST tool like [Insomnia](https://github.com/Kong/insomnia), Postman, etc.

+_OpenAPI Spec of the server is on the To Do List..._

 ## Database